Finding your First Geocache

 - Make sure to tell someone where you are going and when you intend to return.
 Going into a forest or remote locations without a partner is inherently dangerous.
 Geocaching is great fun, so think about planning a group hike with your family or friends around the geocache adventure.

 - Pay attention to your surroundings.
 It is easy to focus on your GPS device and forget to look around you.
-(Please believe us, there is a reason why this shirt is so successful.)
 Being conscious as to where you are walking will not only ensure your personal safety but will also respect the environment.

 - Pack your pack.
 Bring along a compass, map and extra batteries in case your GPS device fails.
 No matter the terrain or length of time on the trail, it is always a good idea to set out with extra clothing, food and water.